mlehotay/ier/IER/IER-specification.md

 The active manifestation of intrinsic constraint within a system.

-This is an **organizational condition**, not a report or metaphor.
+An organizational condition, not a report, representation, or metaphor.

 ---

 ### **Coherent Intrinsic Constraint**

-Intrinsic constraint that is:
+Intrinsic constraint that is globally integrated, temporally continuous, non-fragmenting, and non-collapsing.

-* globally integrated
-* temporally stable
-* non-fragmenting
-* non-collapsing

-Only coherent intrinsic constraint sustains experience.
+Only coherent intrinsic constraint can sustain experience.

 ---

 ### **Unified Experiential Field (UEF)**

-A **UEF** is a system-level dynamical regime that is:
+A **system-level dynamical regime** that is:

 1. **Globally integrated** – system dynamics are mutually dependent
 2. **Temporally continuous** – experience exists only across non-zero duration
 3. **Self-referentially regulated** – the system generates and maintains its own constraints
 4. **Under coherent intrinsic constraint** – constraint is internally generated, irreducible, globally binding, and stable

-A UEF is:
+A UEF is not a component, module, workspace, or substance.

-* not an object
-* not a subsystem
-* not a physical field

-It is a **regime of operation of the system itself**.
+It is the **entire system operating in a specific regime**.

+The term *field* is descriptive rather than ontological.
+It denotes globally binding mutual constraint, not a spatial or physical field.

 ---